ivangeevo/in-the-gloom/## Changelog.md

 + Added configuration options with Mod Menu for selecting which dimensions are affected by gloom.
 + Added mod icon & mod description to display properly
 + Fixed the player being able to get gloom effects while in spectator mode.
++ Changed (fixed?) the FOV calculations code for gloom to work better.
+To be tested further.

 ## v1.1
 + Added compatibility with I'm movens mod's status effect text